jmlivingston/react-components-library/README.md

 ## TODO

-- Ensure build can handle import of .md
 - Storybook bug - shows accessibility errors on CSS Modules.
 - Storybook bug - shows accessibility errors on root elements
 - Storybook bug - Error in console: The pseudo class ":first-child" is potentially unsafe when doing server-side rendering.